-Figure 26: Coil notation
+Figure 26 : Coil notation

 Figure 26 shows a configuration using two 3-coil DFU's.
-If you are using 2-coil DFU's the numbering is the same except there is no C1.
-If your application requires only one DFU.
+If you are using 2-coil DFU's the numbering is the same except there is not C1 and C2.
+If your application requires only one DFU, then A2, B2, and C2 will not be needed.